-The resurrection is presented as the ultimate proof that Jesus is God and a central aspect of the gospel.
-Christ is the first of many who will be raised to life.
-There are few doctrines as important as this one.
-(See: good news, gospel and raise, raises, raised, rise, risen, arise, arose)
+Paul presents the resurrection as the ultimate proof that Jesus is God.
+Christ is the first of many who God will raise to life.
+The resurrection is central to the gospel.
+Few doctrines are as important as this one.
+(See: good news, gospel and raise, raised, risen, arise, arose, got up, stir up, stirred up)

-This chapter is filled with many different figures of speech.
-These help Paul to express difficult theological concepts in a way that people can understand.
+Paul uses many different figures of speech in this chapter.
+He uses them to express difficult theological teachings in a way that people can understand.